MobileProto16/Mobile-Proto-16/lesson6/README.md

       * Try devices of different screen sizes.
   2. Get a fresh pair of eyes
   3. Test your code for edge cases and weird events
+  4. Try different hardware

 ## App Elements
 Note: The documentation for all the app elements listed below are very good.
 We tried to summarize them so that you get an idea of each element.
 When you use them in your app, the developer's website is the best place to learn more about them.

 #### Layouts
 While writing the XML files for your app, you might have noticed there are numerous ways to layout and display the content.
-[This](https://developer.android.com/guide/topics/ui/declaring-layout.html) document explains layouts really well and talks about margins, and padding.
+[This](https://developer.android.com/guide/topics/ui/declaring-layout.html) **[HW]** document explains layouts really well and talks about margins, and padding.
 Go read it!

 The two common layouts used in XML are:
   1. [Linear Layout](https://developer.android.com/guide/topics/ui/layout/linear.html)